 Balancing hormones is a fine art.
 I'm no expert, but there are a few things I do for hormonal health that don't have a downside.
 Looking after my liver by eating loads of green veges and detoxing herbs like dandelion and kawakawa is something I do daily.
 The young dandelion plants weeded out of the garden are delicious once your palette adjusts!

-Avoiding potentially endocrine-disrupting chemical perfumes is made easier by our Better Choices Promise, and this makes sense to me.
+Avoiding potentially endocrine-disrupting chemical perfumes is made easier by our strict ingredient standards, and this makes sense to me.
 Minimising plastics, by using glass or stainless steel instead, and making food from scratch wherever possible is also something I do for overall self-care and balance.
 This is obviously a win for the environment too!

 Unfortunately, most industries are riddled with plastics, and ours is no exception.
 As a small step in the right direction, we now have soft plastics and recycling bins available at our New Lynn store for our Auckland customers to recycle their product packaging.
 I's great to be part of a team that's so committed to learning to do things better, together.